glguy/toml-parser/README.md

 The `ToValue` class is for all datatypes that can be encoded into TOML.
-The more specialized `ToTable` class is for datatypes that encode into tables and are thus elligible to be top-level types (all TOML documents are tables at the top-level).
+The more specialized `ToTable` class is for datatypes that encode into tables and are thus eligible to be top-level types (all TOML documents are tables at the top-level).

 Generics can be used to derive `ToTable` for simple record types.